-On Windows 8 / Windows Server 2012 and newer, the MapTiler Desktop license process can utilize improvements to the Windows API and Windows Drivers requirements to read network adapters even when they are disabled.
+The MapTiler Engine license process can utilize improvements to the Windows API and Windows Drivers requirements to read network adapters even when they are disabled.
 So, if your customer is getting "TA_E_ENABLE_NETWORK_ADAPTERS" or "EnableNetworkAdaptersException" on Windows 8 or newer, then the first thing you should do is have them update their network adapter drivers.

-Start MapTiler Desktop with admin permissions (right-click, click "Run as administrator").
-When MapTiler Desktop is running in an admin process it has permission to enable/disable network adapters.
-So MapTiler Desktop will temporarily enable any disabled network adapter, read its hardware properties, and then disable it again.
+Start MapTiler Engine with admin permissions (right-click, click "Run as administrator").
+When MapTiler Engine is running in an admin process it has permission to enable/disable network adapters.
+So MapTiler Engine will temporarily enable any disabled network adapter, read its hardware properties, and then disable it again.

 If you want to handle it manually, then you can open the "Network Connections" control panel, then for any disabled (or greyed-out) adapters, right-click them and click "Enable".
 After enabling a network adapter it will no longer be greyed out.
-Also, note that the adapter doesn't need to be connected to the Internet, it just needs to be Enabled.
-Whether the adapter is connected to the Internet or not is unimportant.
+Also, note that the adapter doesn't need to be connected to the Internet, it just needs to be enabled.
+It doesn't actually matter whether the adapter is connected to the Internet or not.